ataraxao/drex/Introduction.md

 ---

 ### Scenario D: The Mid-Market Break-Even Failsafe
-- **The Family Court Yield:** Assuming a gross active income of $150,000/year, state-mandated child support for one child, $0 COO income, 50/50 custody yields roughly **$18,000 to $21,000 per year**.
+- **The Family Court Yield:** Assuming a gross active income of $150,000/year, state-mandated child support for one child, Partner COO income = $0, 50/50 custody yields roughly **$18,000 to $21,000 per year**.
-- **The CWA Yield:** By Year 7, her equity in the CWA is passively growing by **$19,993 per year**, safely neutralizing the state's gravitational pull. **Stated differently, once the Domestic COO has reached the 50% cap (Year 5 in this model), a $2,000/month gross CWA contribution functions as roughly a $1,000/month net “transfer” incentive (because half of each marginal dollar remains the Primary Earner’s).
+- **The CWA Yield:** By Year 7, the **Partner COO’s** equity in the CWA is passively growing by **$19,993 per year**, safely neutralizing the state's gravitational pull. **Stated differently, once the Partner COO has reached the 50% cap (Year 5 in this model), a $2,000/month gross CWA contribution functions as roughly a $1,000/month net “transfer” incentive (because half of each marginal dollar remains the Funding Partner’s).
 That ~$1,000/month net contribution neutralizes roughly $1,500–$1,800/month in state incentives—meaning the CWA is capital-efficient as an incentive counterweight.**

 ---

 ### Scenario E: Capital Resilience (The 6-Month Income Interruption)
 A common anxiety in traditional dual-income households is that a sudden job loss threatens the mortgage and immediate lifestyle, causing panic.
 The CWA inherently absorbs this shock via accumulated mass.

-Assume a Primary Earner in the $5,000/mo scenario experiences an income interruption in Year 4 and must pause contributions for 6 months.
+Assume a **Funding Partner** in the $5,000/mo scenario experiences an income interruption in Year 4 and must pause contributions for 6 months.
 - By the end of Year 3, the LLC holds **$200,132**.
 - During the 6-month pause, even with $0 added, the underlying capital continues to compound, generating roughly **$7,000** in passive growth.
-- **Crucially, this temporary cessation of funding does not constitute a breach of agreement.** Because the Domestic COO is vested, their equity *continues to grow passively* even while the Primary Earner's active income is zero.
+- **Crucially, this temporary cessation of funding does not constitute a breach of agreement.** Because the **Partner COO** is vested, their equity *continues to grow passively* even while the **Funding Partner’s** active income is zero.
 The momentum of the accumulated capital sustains the relationship's orbit until income resumes, effectively eliminating both legal jeopardy and financial panic.

 ---

 ### Scenario F: The Opportunity Cost (CWA vs. The Corporate Path)
-Critics argue that foregoing a traditional career for the Domestic COO role constitutes a “loss of financial independence.”
+Critics argue that foregoing a traditional career for the **Partner COO** role constitutes a “loss of financial independence.”
 That objection ignores a core reality: the salary path is an **attrition engine** once you include taxes and cost-of-living, and even disciplined saving compounds from a relatively small base.

 Let’s stress-test this by giving the corporate path every conceivable advantage.
 We compare a **$5,000/month** CWA contribution path against a single woman starting at **$75,000/year**, receiving a guaranteed **5% raise every year for 15 years**, saving an unusually aggressive **20% of gross income**, and earning **7% annual investment returns**.